xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/contributing.md

 You can click on Details to see what `xbps-src` outputted.
 [It is also useful to reproduce the error locally.](../tips-and-tricks.md#reproduce-checks-locally)

 You should try to fix these errors.
-Cross compilation is the source of most problems when contributing new packages.
+Cross-compilation is the source of most problems when contributing new packages.
 This is briefly described in [Packaging j4-dmenu-desktop](j4-dmenu-desktop.md) in [this](j4-dmenu-desktop.md#when-their-build-system-is-broken) and